 Expository and topical preaching.
 Pulpit preaching in classroom and in assigned field work.
 Orderly presentation of factual materials so as to avoid common fallacies of inadequate sampling and faulty analogy.
 Practical help in evaluation and diagnosis of methods and results.
 Students are taught to adhere to and to sustain the point they are trying to develop.
-Students are evaluated on unity, delivery, and content.
-Students get practical experience in sermon preparation and delivery.

 Prerequisites: COM101 Fundamentals of Speech or equivalent (may be taken concurrently)